 I teach Analytical Methods, Public Finance, and Economics for Public Managers at the honour’s level, while my supervision, being part of a multidisciplinary school, covers a broad range of topics.

-I publish a monthly newsletter (The Researcher) aimed at helping research students along on their journeys, which you can sign up for here.
-In addition, I also have additional resources which may be of interest to students on my Resources for Students page.
+I am an associate editor for the African Review of Economics and Finance and in addition, I publish a monthly newsletter (The Researcher) aimed at helping research students along on their journeys, which you can sign up for here.
+I also have additional resources which may be of interest to students on my Resources for Students page.

 To get a hold of me, you may look up my email address on the Wits School of Governance website, or alternatively email me on firstname.lastname@example.org.